AdobeDocs/experience-platform.en/help/identity-service/identity-settings/overview.md

 If the following experience events are ingested into Experience Platform, the profile fragments are then stored against the namespace with the higher priority.

-* Authenticated events:
+**Authenticated events:**

 * If the identity map contains an ECID, a GAID, and a CRM ID, the event information will be stored against the CRM ID (primary identity).
-    * GAID represents John's Google Pixel (hardware), ECID represents Google Chrome (web browser), CRM ID represents John (person).
+  * GAID represents a Google hardware device (e.g. Google Pixel), ECID represents a web browser (e.g. Google Chrome), and CRM ID represents an authenticated user.
   * If the identity map contains a CRM ID, an ECID, and an AAID, the event information will be stored against the CRM ID (primary identity).

-* Unauthenticated events:
+**Unauthenticated events:**

 * If the identity map contains an ECID, IDFA, and AAID, then the event information will be stored against the IDFA (primary identity).
-    * John uses Safari on his iPhone to browse your website anonymously.
-      * IDFA represents iPhone (hardware), ECID and AAID both represent Safari (web browser).
+  * IDFA represents an Apple hardware device (e.g. iPhone), ECID and AAID both represent a web browser (Safari).

 >[!ENDSHADEBOX]